Kedarnath Bhattacharya

-Baboo Kedarnath Bhattacharya was an influential zamindar, financier and the first Indian vice-chairman of Howrah Municipal Corporation.
+Baboo Kedarnath Bhattacharya (1822-1915) was an influential zamindar, financier and the first Indian vice-chairman of Howrah Municipal Corporation.

 First Indian vice-chairman and chairman of Howrah

 Kedarnath Bhattacharya was the first Indian elected vice-chairman.
 In 1884, he became vice-chairman with a huge majority in Howrah Municipal Corporation.
 In 1886, when Mr. E C Craster stepped down, Babu Upendra Chandra was elected as chairman.
 But due to some discrepancy in his election, Upendra Chandra's chairmanship was cancelled and Kedarnath Bhattacharya had to officiate in his position for a few years.
-After some years, nearly from 1990 the district magistrate was appointed as chairman up to 1916.
+After some years, nearly from 1890 the district magistrate was appointed as chairman upto 1916, until Babu Mahendranath Roy won the elections with a landslide majority.
 He was also an elected commissioner at word no 10.